 Recruiting His Friend To Help

-The pipeline drove "Bruno The Bucket Man" out of business, and it pained Pablo to see his old friend begging for drinks at the tavern.
-So, Pablo arranged a meeting with his old friend.
+and it pained Pablo to see his old friend begging for drinks at the

-"Bruno, I've come here to ask you for your help."
+tavern.
+So, Pablo arranged a meeting with his old friend."Bruno, I've come here to ask you for your help."
 Bruno straightened his stooped shoulders, and his dark eyes narrowed to a squint.
 "Don't mock me," Bruno hissed.

 "I haven't come here to gloat," said Pablo.
 "I've come here to offer you a great business opportunity.
 It took me more than two years before my first pipeline was complete.
 But I've learned a lot durring those two years.
 I know what tools to use now, and where to dig.
 I know where to lay the pipe.
 I kept notes as I went along so now I have a system that will allow me to build another pipeline in less time... then another... then another.
 I could build a pipeline a year by myself, but what I plan on doing is teach you how to build a pipeline, then have you teach others and have them teach others.